vesselio/PhoneGapPlugin/README.md

                     				'facebookPhotoURL': 'facebookPhotoURL'
              				}

-	1. Report Action  : To report new action in Marketo server call this code to any of your own function.
+	1. Report Action  : To report new action to Marketo server call this code in any of your own functions.

 	@ Syntax :
     	marketo.reportaction(function(){console.log("MarketoSDK : New event sent ");},